pushkarkadam/iot_building/README.rst

     $ python3 subscribe.py

 This script will populate the database.
-To quit the program type :code:`CTRL+C` in the terminal.
+To quit the program type ``CTRL+C`` in the terminal.